April 3rd, 2017 – By: William Larsen – Civilians News – “News For All Views” – Social Security VS Retirement Savings: Saving For Retirement In 2017 –

 My thought has always been…..
-Money saved at 5% interest, in a proper investment, at say 2 million dollars, will accrue $100,000 dollars per year, in interest alone.
-This type of investment will compound without any money falling off the bottom line.
-However, without this type of investment, 1 million dollars in retirement savings would only allow a retiree $30,000 dollars per year, for 30 years.
+Long term, at 5% interest, 2 million dollars in retirement savings, will accrue $100,000 dollars per year, in interest alone.
+This type of investment will compound annually, without any money falling off the bottom line.
+However, without this type of investment, 1 million dollars in retirement savings, would only allow a retiree about $30,000 dollars per year, for 30 years.

 These type of numbers are of the utmost importance today.